 So, how do you find a theme?
 Here’s a video on how to change/add WordPress themes:

 Okay, now you should be all set up with WordPress.
-So, now for the fun part – it’s time to create your first blog post!
+So, now for the fun part – it’s time to make your first website post!
 I’ll take you through each step of this process to make it easy for you.

 Go back to your WordPress admin panel (http://your_domain.com/wp-admin/) and then to “Posts » Add New” (or “Pages » Add New) from the left sidebar.